 - You can monetize your blog in a number of different ways.

-- The platform has amazing customer support.
+- The platform has fantastic customer support for your WordPress blog.

 As you can see, self-hosted WordPress is the logical choice if you want to build your sports blog on a firm foundation that will ensure future growth and success.

 It’s popular, easy to use, and does not require a lot of technical skills to get started.
 Still not convinced?

 - WordPress powers 60% of all CMS-built blogs online

 - WordPress sites receive over 400 million visitors each month

 - The number of websites using WordPress continues to grow every year